 Not all types of oats are the same.
 Read the packaging on your oats for proper cooking times or follow one of the methods listed down below.

 The stovetop method works best for steel-cut and rolled oats.
-You’ll measure 1 part oats with 2 parts of water or milk for extra creaminess.
+For extra creaminess, you’ll measure 1 part oats with 2 parts of water or milk.
 (For example, use ½ cup of oats and 1 cup of water.)

 - First, boil the water with a dash of salt.

 - Stir in the oats once boiling.

 - Let it cook for 20-30 minutes for steel-cut oats (or 10-15 minutes for rolled oats, or a minute for quick oats.)

 The microwave method works best for quick or instant oats.
 The same ratio applies for quick oats in the microwave, 1-part oats with 2-parts of water or milk.

 - Mix oats and water together in a microwave-safe bowl.

 - Heat on high for 1 ½ to 2 minutes.

 For soft and creamy oats, try a pressure cooker!
 Steel-cut oats work best for the pressure cooker method; otherwise, you may end up with rather mushy oatmeal.